DavidF0880/Final-Project/README.md

 # Final-Project
- I will be working with an e-sports dataset and find answers to some questions in mind
+ I will be working with an e-sports dataset and find answers to some questions in mind.
+Working with an E-Sports dataset is a dream!
+I have been a heavy video game fan since i can remember.
+E-Sports has been a growing platform and seeing what video games, players or teams have been creating a bigger impact in the industry.

 Questions for E Sports Data

-Working with an E-Sports dataset is a dream!
-Creating questions to see the direction E-Sports is going to take in later years and some information to see what E-Sports are preforming better.

 What direction is E-Sports taking?
 Create a predictive model to show earnings in later years of 2020-2030